FocusedLoop/STEAM_MARKET_PREDICTOR_CAB432/A1_response_to_criteria.md

     - app/utils/utils_s3.py
     - app/controllers/controllers_ml.py

-### In-memory cache
+### In-memory cache (WE WHERE APPROVED TO USE REDIS IN A CONTAINER BY UNIT COORDINATOR)

 - **ElastiCache instance name:** Local Instance hosted with Redis as a container on the same instance (soon to be another instance for assessment 3)
-- **What data is being cached?:** Group items (lists of items belonging to a user-owned group), user authentication data, and other frequently queried relational data like group details to reduce database load.
+- **What data is being cached?:** Group items (lists of items belonging to a user-owned group), and other frequently queried relational data like group details to reduce database load.
 - **Why is this data likely to be accessed frequently?:** Group items and related data are accessed repeatedly during group management, item addition/removal, and model operations, as users interact with their groups often; caching avoids redundant database queries and improves response times for read-heavy operations.
 - **Video timestamp:**
 - **Relevant files:**